junxie6/flexobj/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/junxie6/flexobj)](https://goreportcard.com/report/github.com/junxie6/flexobj)
 [![GoDoc](https://godoc.org/github.com/junxie6/flexobj?status.svg)](https://godoc.org/github.com/junxie6/flexobj)

 FlexObj makes storing the nested objects as easy as PHP associative array and it maintains the insertion order.
-It is most useful when handling the SQL database result set.
+It is most useful when handling the SQL database result set in golang.

+## Why?

+I wanted to store the SQL database result set as a list of the nested objects in golang while maintaining the insertion order (especially when generating the reports).
+Then, outputs the data as a JSON string to the browser (JavaScript).
+Go's built-in hashmap does not keep the insertion order and require type assertion when retrieving the nested objects (which makes the codes look more verbose).
+So, I built this tool to resolve my needs.

 ## Features:
 - Maintain the insertion order
-- Output a FlexObj as a JSON string (MarshalJSON implements Marshaler)
+- Output a FlexObj instance as a JSON string (MarshalJSON implements Marshaler)
-- Decode from a FlexObj to a struct (could be used to ensure the correct data type is used)
+- Decode from a FlexObj instance to a struct (could be used to ensure the correct data type is used)
-- Deep clone a FlexObj
+- Deep clone from a FlexObj instance
-- Iterate over a FlexObj using for loop in the insertion order
+- Insertion-order iteration over the FlexObj instance
+- No type assertion is required when retrieving a nested object
 - Go 1.11 Modules support

 ## Installation